BAMMIDIPRAGATIRAO123/gallery-react/gallery.md

     <h3 align="center">COMPILE-COMPANION</h3>
     <p align="center">
         <br/>
-        <b>COMPILE_COMPANION</b>- Compile companion is a single stop platform for all the programming labs of each semester in VTU that consists of  basic to advanced level programs uploaded by trained faculties of the institute.<br/> It allows the faculties to upload, update , delete and execute their codes in the compiler section.
+        <b>COMPILE_COMPANION</b>- Compile companion is a single stop platform for all the programming labs of each semester in VTU that consists of  basic to advanced level programs uploaded by trained faculties of the institute.
+It allows the faculties to upload, update , delete and execute their codes in the compiler section.
 Its uncomplicated design makes it easy to use. <br/><br/><br/><br/><br/><br/>
         <img src="images/companion.png" width=450>
         <img src="videos/compile companion ......mov" controls="controls" autoPlay={false} width=450>
     </p>